JayaDeHart/user-service-fork/README.md

 Once that is done, you can re-run the jobs in github and it should deploy the necessary infrastructure and ECS tasks.

-Regarding the application secrets, I have hardcoded the AWS account ID:443933362940 in several places.
+Regarding the application secrets, I have hardcoded the AWS account ID:<> in several places.
 You can replace every instance of that with:
 ${{ secrets.AWS_ACCOUNT_ID }}, and add the account id as a repository secret.